bckslash/GamesLibrary/README.md

 This project is for my school assigment to build full website on any theme.

-Project is still work in progress

 ## Built With

-Whole app is build with React and Tailwind css with custom API.
+Whole app is build with React, Tailwind CSS and powered by [RAWG](https://rawg.io/apidocs) API.

 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.
+To get a local copy up and running follow these steps.

 ### Prerequisites